 Duke Children’s pediatric cancer doctors have the skills and expertise to treat all types of childhood leukemia, each of which requires a different treatment approach.
-We use blood tests and a bone marrow exam to identify the type of leukemia affecting your child and determine if it’s related to a genetic change.
-Doctors also take a sample of spinal fluid to determine whether leukemia cells are in the central nervous system.
+We use blood tests and a bone marrow exam to identify what type of leukemia is affecting your child and whether it’s related to a genetic change.
+We also take a sample of spinal fluid to determine whether leukemia cells are in the central nervous system.
 This comprehensive evaluation allows us to design and personalize a treatment plan that offers your child the best possible results while minimizing the risk of long-term side effects.
-We will also work with you to create a follow-up plan for long-term cancer screening.
+We will also work with you to create a follow-up plan for long-term health monitoring.

 Family and Support Services

 We treat the whole child -- not just the disease.
 Your child receives a personalized treatment and follow-up plan that’s tailored to their needs.
 You have access to a variety of services that are designed to make your child’s experience as positive as possible and support your family throughout treatment.

 We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Valvano Day Hospital.
 This means your child won’t need to be admitted to the hospital just because they feel ill or need treatment on a day when your doctor’s office is closed.

 Teens and young adults are too old to be treated like young kids, but adult care might not be quite right for them either.
 Our Teen and Young Adult Oncology Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
 We customize treatment and services that consider your child’s unique needs, including support and guidance to help them cope with the impact of treatment on their high school or college activities and their social life.